coinspect/solana-assign-test/README.md

 - Call to attacker's contract drains the victim's wallet into the attacker's account
 - You can take TXID and check on explorer

+# Disclaimer

+This repository contains a proof-of-concept (PoC) that demonstrates and reproduces a Solana transaction simulation bypass bug that previously affected certain Solana wallets.
+This content is provided for educational and research purposes only.
+Use at your own risk.

+## Important Notice

+- This vulnerability has been responsibly reported to all affected vendors.
+- All affected vendors have patched this vulnerability.
+- The code in this repository is not intended for malicious use.
+- Use of this code for any unauthorized or harmful activities is strictly prohibited.

+## Potential Risks

+Without Coinspect's responsible disclosure and work with  vendors to remediate this vulnerability, the code in this repository could have been used to:
+1. Take over a victim's Solana account
+2. Transfer funds without proper authorization

+## Responsible Use

+This PoC is intended for:
+- Security researchers
+- Solana wallet developers
+- Individuals interested in understanding blockchain vulnerabilities

+## Contact Information

+For any questions, concerns, or if you find any issues with the code, please open an issue in this repository.